Skip to Content (Press Enter)

 of over 3% of people worldwide.
 In the United States,

 people are affected by these conditions.
+Some estimates for the number of people with autoimmune conditions and symptoms put the estimated percentages at 10 to 20% of the United States population and growing.
 These conditions range widely in their severity, but autoimmune disease can be a major cause of morbidity and mortality.

 Although the specific symptoms a person can experience depend on the particular disease they are dealing with, many people share some common symptoms.
 These include fatigue, swollen glands, digestive issues, skin problems, inflammation, and joint pain.
 Autoimmune diseases can be frustrating due to the difficulty in diagnosing them, resulting in many people going years without a proper diagnosis or treatment.
 This can be especially problematic for people who experience flare ups when their symptoms worsen, followed by periods of time when they are relatively symptom-free.